 Can you finish my job by tomorrow morning?

 Probably, if it’s not a tremendously large quantity.
-Our standard turn-around time is two to three working days, so if you need it faster, your job will cost more.
-Please talk with your sales representative for charges on expediting your job.
+Our standard turn-around time is two to three working days, so if you need it faster, your job might cost more.
+Please call us if you need a project completed in less than 24 hours.

 At what resolution should I save my photos and graphics?